grantlouisherman/rest-diagnostic/README.md

 - Files for things if they are too long.
 For example queries or header item
 - Typescript upgrade
 - Code clean up in general
+- Add documentation how to run locally with chrome extension